Search Filters

 Changes In Muscle Strength And Hop Performance After ACL Reconstruction.
 A Randomized Controlled Trial Comparing Patellar Tendon And Hamstring Tendon Autografts With Standard Or Accelerated Rehabilitation

-Riccardo Cristiani, MD, PhD, SWEDEN Christina Mikkelsen, PT, SWEDEN Peter Olov Wange, MD, SWEDEN Daniel Olsson, PhD, SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN Bjorn Engstrom, MD, PhD, Assoc.
+Riccardo Cristiani, MD, PhD, SWEDEN Christina Mikkelsen, PT, SWEDEN Peter Olov Wange, MD, SWEDEN Daniel Olsson, PhD, SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN Bjorn Engstrom, MD, PhD, Assoc.
 Prof., SWEDEN

 Capio Artro Clinic, Stockholm Sports Trauma Research Center, Karolinska Institute, FIFA Medical Centre of Excellence, Stockholm, SWEDEN